albrow/jobs/README.md

 - Follow the instructions for [setting up your go workspace](https://golang.org/doc/code.html)

 Jobs requires access to a Redis database.
-If you plan to have multiple worker pools spread out accross different machines, they should all connect to the same Redis database.
+If you plan to have multiple worker pools spread out across different machines, they should all connect to the same Redis database.
 If you only want to run one worker pool, it is safe to install Redis locally and run it on the same machine.
 In either case, if you need to install Redis, follow these instructions: